Saginaw Chippewa Tribal College: Faculties, administrative and staff

-In 2007, the Saginaw Chippewa Tribal College had four full-time faculty and five administrators.
+In 2022, the Saginaw Chippewa Tribal College had seven full-time faculty, seventeen adjusted faculty, five senior administrators, and fourteen staff.
+The College has also opened a writing center, houses a branch of the Saginaw Chippewa Tribal Library and has an active Land Grant office.
 The Student-to-faculty Ratio in 2014 was 8:1.
 From 2017 to 2018, the ratio was 7:1.
-For 2018–2019, the SCTC has 6 full-time faculty, 17 adjusted faculty, 14 administrative and staff.

 Ranking

 Establish-2016

 Based on 2014 data, the Saginaw Chippewa Tribal College ranked 16th for Graduation Rate (within six years) through tribal colleges.
 Meanwhile, the Percentage of Pell Grantees, Average Discount for Low-Income Students(per year), Total Cost of Attendance(per year) of the SCTC ranked at 15th, 5th and 11th place separately.

 The Saginaw Chippewa Tribal College ranked at 591 place in Total federal obligations ranking and retrieved the 992 place within its institutions ranked during 2016.

 2017-2018

 Saginaw Chippewa Tribal College ranked the 21st most Affordable School in Michigan, the 194th in The Midwest and the 718th in USA.
 Meanwhile, the SCTC achieved the 566th Cheap Business school in USA National Ranking.
 According to a Watchdog analysis of federal tuition data for 2017–18, the Saginaw Chippewa Tribal College had the lowest in-state tuitions in Michigan.

 Saginaw Chippewa Tribal College management program ranking showed that the college ranked at the 2991st Management School in the United States and retrieved the 81 place of Management School in Michigan.
 For the business program ranks during 2018, the college achieved the 2860th Business School in the United States and the 81st Business School in Michigan.